 Rob has also been involved in a number of high-stakes appeals, and represented clients in connection with criminal and civil investigations conducted by various government agencies, including the Food and Drug Administration, the Securities and Exchange Commission, and federal and state prosecutors.

-Rob has been recognized as a leading lawyer in white collar crime and government investigations in the 2013-2016 editions of Chambers, and in the 2015 edition of The Legal 500; as a commercial litigation local "litigation star" in the 2012-2016 editions of Benchmark Litigation; as a “national star” in the 2015 edition of Benchmark Litigation; in the 2012 edition of Chambers as a “rising star” in commercial litigation; in the 2010-15 editions of The Best Lawyers in America in white collar criminal defense; in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C., and as one of "Washington's Top Lawyers" by Washingtonian magazine (2009, 2011, and 2015).
-In 2011, The National Law Journal named Rob and his partner, Brendan Sullivan, to its six-person list of the country’s “Most Influential Lawyers” in the area of white collar criminal defense.
-In addition to being a Fellow of the American College of Trial Lawyers, Rob is also a Fellow of the American Bar Foundation and Litigation Counsel of America.
+Rob has been recognized as a leading lawyer in white collar crime and government investigations in the 2013-2017 editions of Chambers, and in the 2015 edition of The Legal 500; as a commercial litigation local "litigation star" in the 2012-2017 editions of Benchmark Litigation; as a “national star” in the 2015 edition of Benchmark Litigation; in the 2012 edition of Chambers as a “rising star” in commercial litigation; in the 2010-18 editions of The Best Lawyers in America in white collar criminal defense; in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.
+In 2011, The National Law Journal named Rob and Brendan Sullivan to its six-person list of the country’s “Most Influential Lawyers” in the area of white collar criminal defense.
 In 2015, The National Law Journal named Rob one of its "White Collar Crime Trailblazers."
+In addition to being a Fellow of the American College of Trial Lawyers, Rob is also a Fellow of the American Bar Foundation.

 Rob has served on the boards of the Juvenile Diabetes Research Foundation and the Mid-Atlantic Innocence Project, and was Chair of the Governing Board of the National Cathedral School.
 Rob is married and has two daughters.